bmeck/I-D/javascript-mjs/draft.md

 Restrictions on usage:

-: The .mjs file extension signals that the file represents a JavaScript module.
+: This media type is obsolete; current implementations should use text/javascript as the only JavaScript/ECMAScript media type.
+The .mjs file extension signals that the file represents a JavaScript module.
 Execution environments that rely on file extensions to determine how to process inputs parse .mjs files using the Module grammar of {{ECMA-262}}.

 Author: